aurelia/vscode-extension/README.md

 ### Typescript
 - Cli generate project works out of the box (`npx makes au`)
+- If you have a mixed JS and TS project, please add `allowJS: true` to your `tsconfig.json`

 ### Javascript
 - Cli generate project works out of the box (`au new`)